 Get a downloadable packing list for travel with babies & toddlers here.

 A few of our favorite must-have items for travel with a toddler:

 - Swim floaty or life jacket – I ended up buying a floaty there.
 I regret not bringing ours.
 I have and really love this one.

 - Portable high chair – Read about our favorite portable high chairs for travel with babies and toddlers.

 - Toys & Books – I bought new books and toys.
 This kept him really distracted and is fun!
-One favorite was the Buckle Toy – Bubbles Square on Amazon.
+One favorite was the Buckle Toy – Bubbles Square.
 See this post for even more toddler airplane toys and screen free toddler travel toys.

-- Child Safety Harness Airplane – Kids Fly Safe on Amazon.
+- Child Safety Harness Airplane – Kids Fly Safe.

 - Download Apps on phone – I normally am against toddler screen time.
 But as a last resort, I downloaded ABC Mouse for a free one month trial.